 - Peg Board – we used one sheet and cut it up to our liking

-- Peg board accessories – GO NUTS!
+- Pegboard accessories – GO NUTS!
 We got various different hooks, baskets, hangers just to play around and see what we liked.
+This allows for complete gear storage customization.
+It’s all about you!

 To build the shelves you first want to put up the 1 x 2 against the wall.
 Use the level and a helping hand to get the 1 x 2 level.
 Screw it to each stud in the wall.
 You can probably get away with every other stud, but we did each just for fun.
 If you’re attaching it to a drywalled wall, mark your studs on the wall with a pencil using the stud finder first.

-Next, align the assembly with the 1×2 and secure the OSB top to the of the 1×2 and voila you’ve got shelves!
-The last thing to do is to screw the peg board up along the studs – screws ever 12″ should suffice.
+Next, align the assembly with the 1 x 2 and secure the OSB top to the of the 1 x 2 and voila you’ve got shelves!
+The last thing to do is to screw the pegboard up along the studs – screws every 12 inches should suffice.

 Organize and Accessorize

 This is the fun part!
 I chose to organize by activity and use.
-It took a little trail and error, but we got everything all organized just the way we like it.
-Wow, does it make a world of difference!
-I was amazed to see how much I’ve got and how much space I have for the few wish list items I’ve still yet to pick up.
+It took a little trial and error, but we got everything all organized just the way we like it.
+To be honest with you, we change it all the time – we’ve about trippled our climbing gear in the past couple of years, and we simply added more peg board to get the job done.
+Wow, does an outdoor gear closet make a world of difference!
+I was amazed to see how much I’ve got and how much space I have for the few wishlist items I’ve still yet to pick up.